 With support from the Department for Education and Government Equalities Office, we are working to actively reduce incidents of homophobic, biphobic and transphobic (HBT) bullying in primary and secondary schools, through our new project, Learn Equality, Live Equal.

-The programme supports schools to take a whole school approach to preventing HBT bullying, and to tackle it effectively when it does occur.
+A new partnership between the Anti-bullying Alliance (ABA), Sex Education Forum (SEF) and Educational Action Challenging Homophobia (EACH) will deliver the programme, which supports schools to take a whole school approach to preventing HBT bullying, and to tackle it effectively when it does occur.

 Despite significant progress in new legislation and the increased representation of LGB&T (lesbian, gay, bisexual, and transgender) people, homophobia, biphobia and transphobia remain significant issues in the UK.
 We also know that young people who identify as LGB&T, are more likely to experience bullying, which can impact their educational attainment, emotional wellbeing and lead to truancy.